Todd-L-Miller/a-paladin-tutorial/a-paladin-narrative.md

 ## Chapter 02

-From a distance, the old crypt is just a fenced-off part of the grassy common east of town, where someone has spent some time cultivating blue flowers, white flowers, and shade trees with evocative names, like weeping willow, crying crabapple, and moaning myrtle.
+From a distance, the old crypt is just a fenced-off part of the grassy common east of town, where people have spent time cultivating blue flowers, white flowers, and shade trees with evocative names, like weeping willow, crying crabapple, and moaning myrtle.
 Which is technically a shrub.
 Anyway, it's a nice place to picnic, because the